ashwingopalsamy-solaris/learn-go-with-one2n-bootcamp/notes/basics/README.md

 - Deferred function calls are pushed onto a stack.
 When a function returns, its deferred calls are executed in **last-in-first-out** order.
 - `Slices` are like references to `arrays`, when you create a slice from an existing array - you are essentially interacting wit the underlying array.
 - Zero value of a `slice` is `nil`.

+### Methods and Interfaces:
+- In Go, a method is just a function with receiver argument.
+- One cannot declare a method with a receiver whose type is defined in another package (including internal packages).
+- Interfaces are implemented implicitly in Go.
+There is no `implements` keyword.